 It’s a chilling question, and hopefully something most of you haven’t had to deal with, but it is important to think about.
 If you lost your phone, or your laptop, or a hard drive, would you be able to get back all your family photos, important schoolwork, or once-in-a-lifetime videos?
 If you perform proper backups, then you should feel a lot better in your day-to-day life.
 A laptop that won’t boot up will be a headache, but it won’t cost you anything more than time and, potentially, money.

 We support the initiative of World Backup Day, especially once you consider some of its stats.
 Reportedly, 30% of you have never backed up anything, one in every ten computers is infected with a virus each month, and 113 phones are lost or stolen every minute.
 Also, consider that 29% of disasters are caused by accident, so you might not have any control over whether you lose data.
-It’s more than just keeping your devices safe.
-That new Microsoft Surface Pro X you just picked up might be lightweight and super portable, but keep in mind that constant travel will make it more susceptible to drops and other hazards.
-And even if you only use your Dell Precision 5760 workstation on your desk, it could still suffer from an incidental water spill.
-You really don’t want to lose your precious data from a random accident.

 Follow the 3-2-1 Rule

 Luckily, there is an easy-to-understand method for keeping everything properly backed up and safe.
 It’s called the “3-2-1 rule.”
 You should have three copies of your data with the backups on two different forms of media and with one of these kept off-site.
 You can have a master, which is the data you are working from or constantly reading from, a local backup to an external hard drive, and then a third backup kept in a different location or via a cloud service.
-See?
-It’s quite easy.

 The Tools of the Trade

-We want to know about your backup systems, so please drop by the Comments section, below, to share insights (or horror stories) on how and why to protect your data.
+We want to know about your backup systems, so please drop by the Comments section, below, to share insights (or horror stories) on how and why you protect your data.
 And, if you need help getting set up yourself, be sure to ask questions below, contact our Sales Department via phone at 800.606.6969, or online chat.